-It allows you to embed as many answers possible in the one piece of content.
+It allows you to embed as many answers as possible in one piece of content.
 Also, long-form content has more capability of featuring long-tail keywords naturally.

-It should be as natural as possible when it comes to length and long-tail keywords optimization.
+It should be as natural as possible regarding length and long-tail keyword optimization.

 Optimizing Short Form Content

-Since long form content tends more easily to rank due to the higher capability of long-tail keyword optimization and content satisfaction, short form content are useful in different ways.
+Since long form content tends to rank more easily due to the higher capability of long-tail keyword optimization and content satisfaction, short-form content is useful in different ways.

 Image Source: Moz